-"As we've done further engineering and worked further with communities to address their designs and concerns, the estimated costs have changed," she said.
+"As we've done further engineering and worked further with communities to address their designs and concerns, the estimated costs have changed," Wall told the Weekly.

 She said the rail authority plans to release an updated business plan in October with a revised cost estimate for the entire system.
 She said the authority expects the new estimate to be higher than its current $43 billion price tag.